meena-erian/DEW/README.md

 A fancy way of naming my application "Drive Explorer for Windows"
 ##Overview
 A common problem that annoys many windows users is that developing a malware to spreads like an epidemic from PC to pin drive and vice versa is too easy.
 One thing I like the most about windows is that as a developer, it supplies me by extra more power.
-I hope my extremely simple application protect many inexpert users from most nowadays computer worms.
+I hope my extremely simple application protect some inexpert users from most nowadays computer worms.
 ##History
 ####Back to Windows 2003 (XP)
 Microsoft made a double-edged sword named auto-play that means that you could specify any file in the drive to be luanched once the drive is mounted...
 So, lets say you have a file named *setup.exe*, all you have to do is: